patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/units-and-symbols.md

 - Data storage, and
 - Time.

 When displaying quantitative values for measurements in your UI, use the [International System of Units](https://www.nist.gov/pml/owm/metric-si/si-units) (SI unit) so that your content can be understood by global users.
-The following table outlines the base units and symbols you should use to describe different quantities:
+The following table outlines the base units and symbols you should use to describe different quantitative values:

 <div class="ws-content-table">